5 ways to prepare for an emergency | PEMCO

 What's the first thing I should do to prepare for an emergency?

 You feel better when the people you love feel better!
-Here are five great ways to make sure your family’s ready for whatever PNW weather comes your way:
+Here are five great ways to make sure your family’s ready for whatever PNW weather comes your way, this fall and beyond:

 In flip-top plastic storage boxes, gather these essentials to sustain your family for at least three days (more if you have extra room for storage):